CabinJS/cabinjs.com/posts/index.md

 npm install grunt-ftpush --save-dev
 ```

-Then create a `.ftpass` file with the following format in the root folder of your site:
+Then create a `.ftppass` file with the following format in the root folder of your site:

 ```json
 {